At Home with the Columbia Orchestra

 If you miss hearing the Orchestra as much as we miss performing for you, here's a way to get your fix!
 While we don't have our concerts professionally filmed, we do make an archival reference video shot from backstage.
 To tide you over until we're together again, we're releasing some highlights we hope you'll love as Backstage Peeks.

 A huge thank you to The Vertical Connection Carpet One, the sponsor of our cancelled Symphonic Pops concert, for sponsoring our Backstage Peeks!
-While their showroom is temporarily closed, they are continuing to work with customers over the phone, virtually and by private appointment.
+Their showroom is now open!
 Be sure to check out their website and support our local businesses!

 First up, Dvorak's 8th Symphony is one of his sunniest works.
 Much like Beethoven's "Pastoral Symphony," its second movement suggests views of beautiful landscapes complete with a thunderstorm in the middle.
 We hope you enjoy!